DivyaGupta261/react-ui-components/README.md

 ## Modifying the Component Template

 To modify the template files used when creating a new component, navigate to the `scripts/templates` directory and modify the files as needed.
 These templates are used by the `create-component` script to generate new component files.

+## Using the library in another project

+To use the library locally in your other React projects, refer to this [blog here](https://medium.com/p/05cd58319801)

 ## Pre-commit Hook